raghur/github_commit_mailer/README.md

 ## Github API token

-To use this on a repository, you'll need to do two things
+To use this on a repository, you'll need to do two things:
 1. Generate an API token to your github account so that the script can retrieve the diff
 2. On each repository, configure the post-receive service url (whereever you're running `github_commit_mailer` as a server)